Belgian Volunteer Corps for Korea: At the front

+Tactical Role and Operational Legacy

+During their deployment alongside the U.S. 3rd Infantry Division, the Belgian Volunteer Corps was frequently assigned to critical defensive sectors requiring high mobility and stubborn endurance.
+Operating without an independent artillery unit, the battalion relied on close coordination with attached U.S. and UN artillery units.
+The battalion's defensive resilience earned them a U.S. Presidential Unit Citation for holding off overwhelming Chinese forces at the Imjin River, alongside two Republic of Korea Presidential Unit Citations.
+Because of their tactical effectiveness and to maintain unit strength, South Korean soldiers (KATUSA) were routinely integrated directly into the Belgian companies.

 B.U.N.C. continued to see action and went on to earn further battle honours at Haktang-Ni – one of the series of battles at Broken Arrow – in October 1951 when the Belgians took up position on an isolated hillside and suffered relentless Chinese attacks which they successfully repelled, killing over a hundred Chinese and losing only a handful of men themselves.

 The last main action fought by the Belgian contingent was at the Battle of Chatkol in April 1953.
 Belgian forces held a defensive arc position in the Iron Triangle for over 55 nights of Chinese assaults.

 After the cease-fire, it was seen as unnecessary to keep BUNC up to the strength it had during the war and it was reduced to some 200 men on 30 December 1954, but, like other UN contingents, it was viewed as necessary to maintain a presence in Korea during the uncertain peace following the negotiations at Panmunjom and the last members of the unit finally left Korea on 15 June 1955.